 The Starlark was 1200 metres long without shields, and built of lightweight carbon-titanium composites; its mass without fuel was 2 million tonnes, and with fuel (including external tanks) 200 million tonnes.

 With four powerful antimatter-catalysed fusion motors and massive external propellant tanks during the acceleration phase, the Starlark (when first built) could reach ten percent of light speed.
-A turingrade-plus ship's brain controlled the daily operation of the ship, with a human crew as back-up working in shifts throughout the voyage.
+A superbright ship's brain known as Fred Hoyle controlled the daily operation of the ship, with a human crew as back-up working in shifts throughout the voyage.

-Antimatter for fusion catalysis was obtained from the extensive solar amat farms in the inner Solar System; it appears that the Goddess of Earth manipulated the energy market at this time to facilitate the diaspora of Humanity into interstellar space; nevertheless these so-called "backyarder" ships were hastily designed and built, and several failed to reach their destinations.
-Additionally the hibernation technology available at that time was not entirely reliable, and a proportion of the refugees stored in the central hold did not survive, or suffered various kinds of brain damage and other ill effects.
+Antimatter for fusion catalysis was obtained from the extensive solar amat farms in the inner Solar System; the Goddess of Earth was in control of the antimatter-production facilities, and allowed certain ships to use amat drive to facilitate the diaspora of Humanity into interstellar space.
+When leaving the Solar System for the first time, the Starlark was assisted by GAIA's boostbeam.
+These so-called "backyarder" ships were hastily designed and built, and several failed to reach their destinations.
+Additionally the cryostasis hibernation technology available at that time was not entirely reliable, and a proportion of the refugees stored in the central hold did not survive, or suffered various kinds of brain damage and other ill effects.
 Later in the history of this long-serving vessel more advanced nanostasis technology allowed a near-total survival rate, just as upgraded drive systems decreased the average time between stars.